0xHynz/extract-if/README.md

 # extract-if
-Extract file on Index of/
+Extract files on Index of/